DenZet18/football-talent-compression/docs/methodology.md

-# Research Question
+## Research Question

-This project studies whether elite football has experienced talent distribution compression over time, characterized by a rising individual floor and a narrowing individual ceiling across positions.
+This project examines whether the English Premier League has experienced talent distribution compression over time — a phenomenon characterized by rising baseline performance among regular players (the “floor”) alongside reduced or more volatile separation between the most dominant individuals and their positional peers (the “ceiling”).

+The analysis focuses on individual player performance within position groups rather than aggregate team outcomes, emphasizing distributional change over absolute quality.

+---

-# Metric Definitions
+## Metric Definitions

- Individual Ceiling
+### Individual Ceiling

-- Defined as the degree of separation between the top-performing players and their positional peers within a league-season
+The individual ceiling is defined as the degree of relative dominance achieved by the top-performing player within a given position group and league-season.

-- Measured using role-specific performance metrics and standardized via z-scores
+For each season and position group, role-specific performance metrics are standardized using z-scores.
+The ceiling is measured as the maximum standardized score within the positional distribution, capturing how far the most dominant individual separates from their peers in that season.

+---

-Individual Floor
+### Individual Floor

-- Defined as the competence level of the weakest regularly-used players
+The individual floor represents the baseline competence level of weaker but regularly utilized players.

-- Measured as the bottom quartile of the positional distribution (minimum 900 minutes)
+For each position group and season, players are first filtered to include only regular contributors, defined as those meeting a minimum appearances threshold.
+The floor is then measured as the 25th percentile of the standardized positional performance distribution, reflecting the lower bound of sustained, rotation-level quality rather than fringe participation.

+---

-Compression
+### Compression

-- Evaluated through joint trends in ceiling and floor metrics over time
+Talent distribution compression is evaluated through joint analysis of ceiling and floor dynamics over time.

+Compression is inferred when:
+- floor values rise or stabilize closer to the positional mean, and/or
+- ceiling dominance becomes less structurally persistent and more volatile across seasons.

+Rather than testing for statistical significance, the analysis emphasizes descriptive trends supported by time-series visualization and summary statistics.

+---

-# Planned Extensions
+## Planned Extensions

+Future work will extend this framework in several directions, including:
+- replication across other top European leagues and Major League Soccer,
+- alternative floor definitions using different percentile thresholds,
-A position-weighted, WAR-style composite impact metric is planned as a follow-up project for later seasons where richer event data is available.
+- and position-weighted, WAR-style composite impact metrics for seasons where richer event-level data is available.

+---

-# Notes
+## Notes

-The initial implementation focuses on the English Premier League as a case study.
-The methodology is designed to generalize to other leagues with similar player-season data.
+The current implementation focuses on the English Premier League (2015–16 to 2023–24) as a case study.
+The methodology is designed to generalize to other leagues with comparable player-season data and positional role definitions.